jaygoldman/supersidian/README.md

 Supersidian Status - <bridge name>.md
 ```

-For example, for a bridge named `klick`:
+For example, for a bridge named `acme`:

 ```
-Obsidian/Klick/Supersidian Status - klick.md
+Obsidian/Acme/Supersidian Status - acme.md
 ```

 ### What the status note contains